agathoklisx/libved/README.md

  * Command completion is triggered when the cursor is at the first word token.

- * Arg completion is triggered when the first char word token is an '-' and
+ * Arg completion is triggered when the first char word token is an '-' or
  * when the current command, gets a bufname as an argument.

  * In any other case a filename completion is perfomed.